 5. Has your institution recently hosted a conference or symposium on topics related to planetary health?
 4 Yes, the institution has hosted more than one conference or symposium on topics related to planetary health in the past year, including at least one on climate change.
 3 Yes, the institution has hosted one conference or symposium on topics related to planetary health in the past year.
 2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
 1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
 0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
-Score explanation: Nothing has been hosted in the past three years.
+Scor heali e explanation: VCU has not hosted any conferences in the past three years related to planetary th.

 6. Has your institution or medical school joined the Planetary Health Alliance and/or the Global Consortium on Climate and Health Education?

 2 Yes, the medical school has joined the Planetary Health Alliance and/or the Global Consortium on Climate and Health Education.
 1 Yes, the institution has joined the Planetary Health Alliance and/or the Global Consortium on Climate and Health Education, but the medical school specifically has not.
 0 No, the institution has not joined the Planetary Health Alliance or the Global Consortium on Climate and Health Education.
-Score explanation: Cardiff medical school has not joined these groups.
+Score explanation: VCU is not a member of either entity.